exyte/AnimatedTabBar/README.md

 [![Platform](https://img.shields.io/cocoapods/p/ExyteAnimatedTabBar.svg?style=flat)](http://cocoapods.org/pods/ExyteAnimatedTabBar)

 # Usage
-1. Add an `Int` to store current selection
+1. Add an `Int` to store the current selection
-2. Pass your buttons to AnimatedTabBar using one of 2 constructors.
-For the first one you can pass any view types:
+2. Pass your buttons to the AnimatedTabBar using one of 2 initializers.
+For the first one you can pass any view type:
 ```swift
 import AnimatedTabBar